Steve Earle in Concert

 - James Mulholland, North Carolina State University

-- Ian Newman, Notre Dame English
+- Ian Newman, University of Notre Dame

 - Robert D. Newman, National Humanities Center